Amul Slashes Prices: GST Benefits Passed to Consumers | Business

 Amul Slashes Prices: GST Benefits Passed to Consumers

-GCMMF, the marketer of Amul products, has cut retail prices for over 700 items, including ghee and butter, effective September 22, due to reduced GST rates.
-This move is expected to increase dairy product consumption and boost dairy farmers' incomes.
+GCMMF, the marketer of Amul products, has announced a reduction in prices for over 700 product packs including ghee, butter, and ice cream.
+The price cuts, effective from September 22, 2025, are a result of the recent GST rate cuts, aimed at boosting consumer demand and increasing consumption.

 - Country: